POSTED BY January 20, 2011 COMMENTS (261)ON

 2. Conservative investors looking for better returns

-Are you a conservative investor but still looking for better returns than pure debt options like Fixed deposits or Insurance policies ?
-Well, you can’t get 100% safety with MIP’s , but there are very good change that you would be getting better than FD returns with MIPs.
+Are you a conservative investor but still looking for better returns than pure debt options like Fixed deposits or Insurance policies?
+Well, you can’t get 100% safety with MIP’s, but there are very good chances that you would be getting better than FD returns with MIPs.

 3. Investors who want to park a big sum of money

-We will see two different ways of generating monthly/quarterly income through Monthly Income Plans .
-One is the regular way of choosing dividend option and the option one is starting Systematic Withdrawal Plan from MIP after an year of buying it .
-Lets look at both and its pros and cons …
+We will see two different ways of generating monthly/quarterly income through MIP’s Monthly.
+One is the regular way of choosing a dividend option and the options one is starting a Systematic Withdrawal Plan from MIP after a year of buying it.
+Let’s look at both and its pros and cons …

 1. Choose dividend option

-The good point in this option is that you will start getting the income immediately as company starts declaring the dividends, and you don’t have to take care of taxation issues.
-However the bad side is that eventually 14% dividend distribution tax would be paid by company and the stability of income will depend on how often dividends are declared by company.
-If they skip the dividend you will not be getting the income for that month/quarter .
+The good point in this option is that you will start getting the income immediately as the company starts declaring the dividends, and you don’t have to take care of taxation issues.
+However, the bad side is that eventually 14% dividend distribution tax would be paid by the company and the stability of income will depend on how often dividends are declared by the company.
+If they skip the dividend you will not be getting the income for that month/quarter.

 2. Choosing growth option and start SWP (Systematic Withdrawal Plan)

-So the main takeaway from this article for you should be to understand that MIP’s can be good alternative for you if you have been investing a lot in Fixed Deposits and do not mind taking small amount of risk .
-Another important point was to look at MIP’s are income generating products with understanding that sometimes they the income can go for a toss in between and you have to comfortable with that .
+So the main takeaway from this article for you should be to understand that MIP’s can be good alternative for you if you have been investing a lot in Fixed Deposits and do not mind taking small amount of risk.
+Another important point was to look at MIP’s are income-generating products with understanding that sometimes the income can go for a toss in between and you have to comfortable with that.